uber/uber-pay-reference-app/README.md

-# Uber Pay integration reference app
+# Uber Pay reference app
 [![Build Status](https://travis-ci.com/uber/uber-uberpay-us.svg?token=ZPTWqoramjxEmQsZapKj&branch=master)](https://travis-ci.com/uber-ex/uber-uberpay-us)

 > This project is an example for the Uber Pay API.
 Support on this project may be limited.